Emerging scholar and former online news editor Ori Tenenboim is joining the School of Journalism, Writing, and Media as assistant professor.

 Tenenboim is the latest tenure-track hire as part of the growth of the School.
 In July, Dr. Rebecca Carruthers den Hoed and Dr. Laila Ferreira joined as assistant professors of teaching to contribute to the writing studies undergraduate program.

-As well as returning adjunct professors, three professional journalists are joining as new adjuncts: Francesca Fionda, Jennifer Leask and UBC Journalism alumna V.S.
+As well as returning adjunct professors, three professional journalists are joining as new adjuncts: Francesca Fionda, Jennifer Leask and UBC Journalism alum V.S.
 Wells.

 And over the summer, three faculty members were promoted to full professor: Alfred Hermida, Laurie McNeill and Mary Lynn Young.